No. 5 South Carolina women rally past No. 10 Kentucky 75-70

 First-place South Carolina (8-1, 3-0 Southeastern Conference) won its fifth in a row just days after postponing a game against Georgia because of a positive coronavirus test in the program.

-Rhyne Howard had 32 points and Patterson and Dre’Una Edwards 12 each for the Wildcats (9-3, 2-2 SEC), who lost their second consecutive game in a four-game stretch against top 15 opponents.
+Patterson and Dre’Una Edwards had 12 points each for the Wildcats (9-3, 2-2 SEC), who lost their second consecutive game in a four-game stretch against top 15 opponents.

+“Our margin for error is so small,” Kentucky coach Kyra Elzy said.
+“For 3 1/2 quarters against South Carolina tonight, against (Texas) A&M, we played high-caliber basketball.
+However, the small mental lapses cost us and great teams expose you.
+In order for us to take that next level, we have to be able to play 40 minutes.”

 POLL IMPLICATIONS